BAE ;Systems ;has appointed its first chief counsel for India, sending land systems legal chief Mike Elston to Delhi.

-The move is part of a BAE business strategy to exploit growth markets.
-India has boosted its defence spending by 8 per cent this year.
+The move is part of a BAE business strategy to exploit growth markets, with India having boosted its defence spending by 8 per cent this year.

-In a memo sent out to staff, seen by The Lawyer, group general counsel Phillip Bramwell said: "In his new role, Mike will assume responsibility for the provision of legal advice relating to all aspects of BAE Systems' business in India."
+In a memo sent out to staff and seen by The Lawyer, group general counsel Phillip Bramwell said: “In his new role Mike will assume responsibility for the provision of legal advice relating to all aspects of BAE Systems’ business

-Elston will report to Julian Scopes, president of BAE Systems in India, as well as Bramwell, who is based in the UK.
-He will take up the post at the start of November.
+Elston will report to Julian Scopes, president of BAE in India, as well as Bramwell, who is based in the UK.
+He will take up his new post at the start of November.

-Bramwell is half-way through his three-year plan to revitalize BAE's legal function, with the goal to create a world-class group.
+Bramwell is halfway through his three-year plan to revitalise BAE’s legal function, with the goal of creating a world-class group.